geotrev/undernet/undernet.wiki/Grid.md

-Monolith’s grid is very similar to other CSS grids you’ve probably seen/used.
+Undernet’s grid is very similar to other CSS grids you’ve probably seen/used.
 It’s mobile first, so if you set a medium width column, you’ll have that width as long as your window is medium breakpoint or wider.
 Configure all grid settings, including spacing and class names, within `_config.scss`.

 ### The Basics